jdspugh/jdspugh.github.io/_posts/2023-03-23-minimalist-login-system.md

 # Background

 I was using the app that comes with my Roidme Eve robot vacuum cleaner and was impressed by its login system.
-I'm so used to using the conventional Username/Password system that I didn't really think of any other way of implementing it.
+I'm so used to using the conventional **username/password login** system (let's call it **UPL**) that I didn't really think of any other way of implementing it.
 The Roidme app doesn't store the password but rather sends a verification code to your email which you enter in order to enter the app.
-The verification code is sent to your email address.
+Let's abbreviate this **minimalist login system** to **MLS**.

 # UX

 ## Username/Password Login Flow

-A traditional username/password login flow looks something like this:
+The traditional UPL login flow looks something like this:

 <figure>
   <img src="/image/blog/2023-03-23-minimalist-login-system/username-password-login-flow.svg" alt="Username/Password Login Flow"/>
-  <figcaption>Username/Password Login Flow</figcaption>
+  <figcaption>UPL Login Flow</figcaption>
 </figure>

 ## Minimalist Login Flow

-Our minimalist approach gives a much simpler flow:
+Our MLS approach gives a much simpler flow:

 <figure>
   <img src="/image/blog/2023-03-23-minimalist-login-system/verification-code-login-flow.svg" alt="Verification Code Login Flow"/>
-  <figcaption>Verification Code Login Flow</figcaption>
+  <figcaption>MLS Flow</figcaption>
 </figure>

 # Database Schema